-

 Congratulations to Brian Barton!
 Inducted into the British BMX Hall of Fame Class of 2025 – The David Maw Lifetime Achievement Award

-Brian Barton’s journey in BMX began in 1983, when he bought his five-year-old son his first BMX bike — a simple birthday gift that would ignite a lifelong passion for both father and son.
-Soon after, Brian joined a group of dedicated locals who were building a BMX track in their hometown of Heywood.
-That…
+Brian Barton’s journey in BMX began in 1983 when he bought his five year old son his first BMX bike, a simple birthday gift that would ignite a lifelong passion for both father and son.
+Soon after, Brian joined a group of dedicated locals who were building a BMX track in their hometown of Heywood.…

 -